Why use a Registered Migration Agent

 - 1. Registration

-- Australian Registered Agents are accountable for their actions to the MARA.
-If you are dissatisfied with the service you receive you can lodge a complaint with the MARA.
-Where an Agent is found to be dishonest or incompetent their registration can be cancelled and they will be prevented from practicing as a Migration Agent in Australia.
+- Australian Registered Agents are accountable for their actions to the OMARA.
+If you are dissatisfied with the service you receive you can lodge a complaint with the OMARA.
+Where an Agent is found to be dishonest or incompetent disciplinary action and penalties can be imposed.

 - This protection does not apply to non-registered Agents.
 Such Agents cannot operate legally in Australia but are able to work in other countries where Australian law does not apply.

 - Your most reliable protection is to ensure that any Agent you engage is an Australian Registered Migration Agent.
 Ask the Agent for his/her Registered Migration Agent number and if in doubt search the register via the OMARA website (https://www.mara.gov.au/).

 - 2. Migration Institute of Australia (MIA)

 - A valuable second evaluation tool is to ascertain whether or not the Migration Agent is a member of the MIA (http://mia.org.au/).

 - The MIA is the professional association which represents Australian migration service providers worldwide and is recognised as such by the Australian Department of Home Affairs.
 The MIA has its own Code of Conduct which all members must abide.